Structured Finance Attorneys

 Reverse Convertible Notes

-Reverse convertible notes that are tied to low quality stocks can lose value over the life of the note.
+Reverse convertible notes that are tied to low-quality stocks can lose value over the life of the note.
 This can result in the investor taking a substantial loss.
-Our attorneys have handled a wide variety of these cases, including representing clients who lost money on notes tied to Lehman Brothers stock, IndyMac stock and others.

 Under Florida Bar rules, we are not able to discuss our past results on this website.
 If you would like to learn more about our previous cases, please contact us for additional information.